m-labs/artiq/doc/manual/introduction.rst

 .. this does not work because of relative paths for the logo:
    .. include:: ../../README.rst
-   and including in README.rst does not work on github
+   and including in README.rst does not work on github therefore just keep this content synchronized with README.rst

 ARTIQ (Advanced Real-Time Infrastructure for Quantum physics) is a next-generation control system for quantum information experiments.
 It is